MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 Views are created by range adapters, which are discussed in the following section.
 For more information about the classes that implement various views, see [View classes](view-classes.md).

 How the elements in the view appear depends on the range adapter that you use to create the view.
-In the previous example, a range adapter takes a range and returns a view of the elements divisible by 3.
+In the previous example, a range adapter takes a range and returns a view of the elements divisible by three.
 The underlying range is unchanged.

 Views are composable, which is powerful.
-In the previous example, the view of vector elements that are divisible by 3 is combined with the view that squares those elements.
+In the previous example, the view of vector elements that are divisible by three is combined with the view that squares those elements.

 The elements of a view are evaluated lazily.
 That is, the transformations that you apply to each element in a view aren't evaluated until you ask for the element.
-For example, if you run the following code in a debugger and put a breakpoint on the lines `auto divisible_by_three = ...` and `auto square =  ...`, you'll see that you hit the `divisible_by_three` lambda breakpoint as each element in `input` is tested for divisibility by 3.
-The `square` lambda breakpoint will be hit as the elements that are divisible by 3 are squared.
+For example, if you run the following code in a debugger and put a breakpoint on the lines `auto divisible_by_three = ...` and `auto square =  ...`, you'll see that you hit the `divisible_by_three` lambda breakpoint as each element in `input` is tested for divisibility by three.
+The `square` lambda breakpoint will be hit as the elements that are divisible by three are squared.

 ```cpp
 // requires /std:c++latest